nb-0310/real-estate-catalog/Backend/README.md

 ## Acknowledgments

 This project was inspired by the need for a platform to list and browse real estate properties for sale.
 Special thanks to the developers and contributors of Node.js, Express.js, MongoDB, and Firebase for their amazing work.

-## Contact

-If you have any questions or suggestions regarding the Real Estate Catalogue backend project, please feel free to contact us at eshwaramahendra0120@gmail.com.

-Happy listing and browsing!